 When white turns to gray, like storm clouds or exhaust, see your doctor or call your OB-GYN.
 It could be a sign of bacterial vaginosis (BV), which is a very common infection in women.
 Your doctor will likely prescribe antibacterial ointments or oral antibiotics.

-You should get a check up if any of these discharge colours is accompanied by itching, pain, burning sensation during urination, a foul odour and blood discharge unrelated to your menstrual cycle.
+You should get a check-up if any of these discharge colours are accompanied by itching, pain, a burning sensation during urination, a foul odor, and blood discharge unrelated to your menstrual cycle.